pkpatricia/barrel-dev-best-practices/ruby.md

 Do it.

-##### What is TDD?
-With TDD, you write your specs(tests) first, then write the actual code that makes the specs pass.
-This helps you make sure that you're writting the fewest lines of code necessary to get the desired functionality.

-Writing good specs also gives you a nice dev guide that breaks the app up into small, managable chunks - it forces you to focus.

 ##### RSpec

 Although Rails ships with a test suite, it's a good idea to rip that sucker out and replace it with RSpec - it has a more human-like syntax and a few extra cool features, which are very helpful when running large numbers of tests.